Jaishreebala/Writers-Cafe/README.md

 ### Ratings & Comments
 - GET all ratings for a specific written work
-- GET all ratings (advancd filtering features)
-- GET a single rating by ID
 - POST (add) rating
     * Authenticate that only logged in users can create a rating
-    * The creator of story can not add ratings to their own story
 - UPDATE rating
     * Only creator of rating can update rating
-- DELETE rating
-    * Only creator can delete their own rating

 ### Users & Authentication
 - Authentication using JWT & cookies